anr-bmbf-pivot/pylibschc/README.rst

 Usage
 =====

+More documentation can be found `here <https://anr-bmbf-pivot.github.io/pylibschc>`_.

 Rules
 -----
-Rules are managed using a `pydantic`_ model, i.e., they can be loaded from a correctly typed dictionary (e.g. generated from a JSON or YAML file):
+Rules are managed using a `pydantic`_ model, i.e., they can be loaded from a correctly typed dictionary (e.g. generated from a JSON or YAML file) using the |pylibschc.rules|_ module:

     >>> import json
     >>> from pylibschc.rules import Config